-From 2001 to 2005, the Bainbridge Community Foundation was an all-volunteer organization that contracted with the Seattle Foundation to provide investment management, fund accounting, and grantmaking services.
+From 2001 to 2005, the Bainbridge Community Foundation was an all-volunteer organization that contracted with the Seattle Foundation to provide investment management, fund accounting, and grant-making services.
 During this time, the foundation grew to $2.5 million in total assets.
-By the end of its first decade, the foundation grew to more than $7 million and initiated its first Community Grants Cycle, the foundation’s discretionary grantmaking program.
+By the end of its first decade, the foundation grew to more than $7 million and initiated its first Community Grants Cycle, the foundation’s discretionary grant-making program.

-The foundation had grown to a size and level of complexity in its grantmaking such that the Seattle Foundation encouraged the board to transition to independent operations.
+The foundation had grown to a size and level of complexity in its grant-making such that the Seattle Foundation encouraged the board to transition to independent operations.
 In 2011, Debbie Kuffel joined the staff, followed by Jim Hopper, the foundation’s first full-time executive director.
 In October of 2011, the foundation became fully independent.

 The next five years would bring about some of the foundation’s largest growth in services, with the addition of the Nonprofit Survey in 2012, a new Capacity Building Grants Program in 2013, and fully professionalized operations.
-Today we are a staff of four with $11 million in assets.

 Today, BCF is singularly positioned to understand and address the broad needs of our community.
 We are proud to help our community grow and diversify by providing financial and logistical support to Bainbridge Island nonprofits through positive, sustainable, and inclusive investment—funded by citizenry that cares deeply about our shared home and wants to shape constructive impact, whether as major contributors or first-time donors.
 Together, we are Bainbridge.